paulkarpenko/us-code-ui/uscode/title-20-education/chapter-026-support-and-scholarship-in-humanities-and-arts-museum-services.md

 The President is requested, in the making of such appointments, to give consideration to such recommendations as may, from time to time, be submitted to the President by leading national organizations in these fields.
 In making such appointments, the President shall give due regard to equitable representation of women, minorities, and individuals with disabilities who are involved in the arts.
 Members of the Council shall be appointed so as to represent equitably all geographical areas in the United States.”

 Subsec. (c).
 Pub.
-L. 105–83, § 346(f), inserted “appointed under subsection (b)(1)(C) of this section” after “member” wherever appearing and after “all Council members” in second sentence.
+L. 105–83, § 346(f), inserted “appointed under subsection (b)(1)(C)” after “member” wherever appearing and after “all Council members” in second sentence.

 Subsec. (d)(1).
 Pub.
 L. 105–119, which directed the substitution of “eight” for “fourteen”, was executed by substituting “Eight” for “Fourteen” to reflect the probable intent of Congress.